Submissions

 Kerys Jones: Conceptualization (director); writing – original draft (main); formal analysis (director); writing – review and editing (same).
 Eliseo Roberto: Software (leader); writing – review and editing (same).
 Hebei Wang: Methodology (director); writing – review and editing (same).
 Jinnie Wu: Conceptualization (support); Writing – original draft (supporting); Writing – review and editing (same).
 Pierro Asara: review and editing (same).

-Summary in Spanish and English: the summary must have a maximum of 250 words, in which the objectives, research design, main results, and conclusions are presented.
+Summary in Spanish, Portuguese, and English: the summary must have a maximum of 250 words, in which the objectives, research design, main results, and conclusions are presented.
 Do not include subtitles or bibliographic citations.

 (II) Main text: It is recommended, where appropriate, to divide the text into the following parts: The first section begins directly with the text without the word “Introduction” as the title, MATERIALS and METHODS (together or in separate sections), RESULTS, DISCUSSION, CONCLUSION, and LITERATURE CITED.
 Main headings should be in capital letters, centered, and bold.
 Secondary titles should be in lowercase, centered, and in bold.
 If there are titles of lower hierarchy, they should be in italics and at the beginning of the first line of the paragraph.
 Do not start sentences with abbreviations.